 What Discomfort Should I Expect from GI Endoscopy?

-It is not hard to imagine that GI endoscopy could be uncomfortable without sedation.
 At The Iowa Clinic Endoscopy Center we always start an IV for infusion of fluid by insertion of a small needle into a vein of the arm.
-Through this IV we can give both a sedative medication (midazolam/Versed) and an analgesic or pain reducer (either meperidine/Demerol or fentanyl.
+Through this IV we can give both a sedative medication and an analgesic or pain reducing medication.

 These medications will make you drowsy, but not so sleepy you cannot be aroused or tell us if you are uncomfortable.
 It is likely, however, that you will have little recall of the procedure or of any discomfort during the examination.